xCDAT/xcdat/README.rst

 * Robust handling of dimensions and their coordinates and coordinate bounds

   * Coordinate variables are retrieved with ``cf_xarray`` using CF axis names or coordinate names found in xarray object attributes.
+Refer to :ref:`Metadata Interpretation`. for more information.
   * Bounds are retrieved with ``cf_xarray`` using the ``"bounds"`` attr
   * Ability to operate on both longitudinal axis orientations, [0, 360) and [-180, 180)